-Consider providing a list of the major infrastructure items that are requested before providing details about the research program(s).
+To provide context to reviewers, consider providing a list of the major infrastructure items that are requested before providing details about the research program(s).

 For core facilities (see "What is a "core" facility?"), consider providing a high-level description of the types of projects the infrastructure will enable, then describe in more detail a representative sample of the research projects to be conducted.